CESNET/eInfra-docs/topics/compute/openstack/docs/how-to-guides/accessing-instances.md

     ```

     For more detailed instructions on how to connect using SSH, consult the relevant documentation for your operating system.

+    ### Remote Desktop
+    You can connect to a Linux machine in a similar way to MS Windows using the xrdp protocol, which is an open-source version of Microsoft's rdp protocol.
+However, Linux cloud images are not ready for xrpd connection in their basic state and some steps need to be taken.

+    1. Install graphical user interface and xrdp service.
+The installation can be done manually after accessing through ssh, but due to the longer GUI installation time and especially in the case of creating a large number of virtual machines, we recommend using the `Customization Script`, which can be found in Horizon (web interface of the OpenStack platform) under the `Configuration` category when creating a virtual machine.
+The minimal version of the script for Ubuntu linux looks like this:

+        ``` bash
+        #!/bin/bash
+        apt update
+        apt install -y ubuntu-desktop xrdp
+        ```

+        Since the installation using the Customization Script takes place in the background, it is not entirely clear when it will be completed.
+You can imagine the installation time as 1 hour, but it's not exact.
+The presence of the packages can be confirmed by the command `sudo apt install ubuntu-desktop xrdp` launched through an ssh connection.
+If the command returns an error message due to being locked by another process, the installation is still running in the background.

+    2. The basic user accounts in ubuntu cloud images are not used for logging in, it is therefore necessary to create a new user account via ssh before logging in via xrdp.
+In the following example, the creation of a regular (non-root) user is presented:

+        ``` bash
+        sudo useradd -m -g users <username>
+        sudo passwd <username>
+        ```

+        The virtual machine is almost ready for connection using the xrpd protocol.
+However, it should be noted that xrdp (as well as the original rdp) were not designed for encrypted communication and a machine configured in this way is not suitable for transferring sensitive information (e.g. logging into web applications used in everyday life, such as banking and the like).
+For some purposes, unencrypted traffic may be sufficient (`in which case please proceed to step 3`), but for greater security we recommend using SSH Tunneling described below (`in which case skip step 3 and kindly continue to step 4`).

+    3. Without the use of SSH Tunneling, rdp port must be open in the VM's security group.
+In case of using custom port number, the port is `3389`, but direct `Rule: RDP` option is awailable in the OpenStack web application.
+Now, it should be possible to connect with an rdp client as described in step 5.

+    4. Setting up SSH Tunneling takes just a few more steps:

+        1. Change xrdp service setting in the target VM to listen to xrpd session on localhost instead of the default external port 3389.
+After invoking the configuration file, change line `port=3389` to `port=tcp://.:3389`:

+            ``` bash
+            sudo nano /etc/xrdp/xrdp.ini
+            ```

+        2. Restart the xrdp service:

+            ``` bash
+            sudo systemctl restart xrdp
+            ```

+        3. Before connecting with rdp client as described below, start the SSH tunnel.
+Leave the terminal open, when using remote desktop.
+This command is run from your workstation (no longer the VM):

+            ``` bash
+            ssh ubuntu@[IP] -L 3399:127.0.0.1:3389
+            ```

+    5. If the guide above was followed, it should be possible to connect to the Ubuntu VM and use its GUI, with the use of an rdp client.
+RDP client is any desktop application, that understands rdp traffic and opens a window containing interactive desktop of remote host.
+In Windows environment, `Microsoft Remote Desktop` should already be installed inside the operating system.
+For MacOS `Microsoft Remote Desktop` can be downloaded from Mac App Store.
+Finally, if connecting from a linux workstation, there are many clients to choose from.
+One of the wide spread ones (this one is also tested to work) is called `Remmina`.
+Since the clients differ, you might benefit from documentation targeting given software, but general notes are:

+        - If connecting without SSH, you do not need to specify the port number and the remote machine is referred to simply as `[IP]`.
+With the actual floating (public) IP address.

+        - With the use of SSH Tunnel, connection is made to localhost with the port number chosen when opening the tunnel.
+Given the tunnel configuration in this documentation, the remote machine should be referred to as `localhost:3399`.

     ### VNC
     - Install a VNC client on your local machine.
     - Obtain the VNC server IP address and port number from your instance's console or dashboard.